simsong/bulk_extractor/doc/announce_1.5.md

 sqlite3 database files that were stored contigiously on the source media will be readable.

-Bulk_extractor carving now implements deduplciation, which means that the same object will not be carved twice.
+Bulk_extractor 1.5 carving corrected several implementation bugs in the bulk_extractor 1.4 carving algorithms.
+It also now implements deduplication, which means that the same object will not be carved twice.
 This is important when carving email archives, which tend to contain the same images as attachments to email messages.

 Memory carving is the scan_net module can also be controlled, as it tends to generate a lot of false positives.
 Network carving is